Dog stretching

 The dog stretch is multi-purpose.

-Let’s examine the stretches known for their names and what they mean, and other methods of stretching we need to be aware of.
-We are once again in the realm of dog communication and learning how to interpret their means of expression.
+Let’s examine the stretches known for their names, what they mean, and other stretching methods we need to know.
+We are again in the realm of dog communication and learning how to interpret their means of expression.

-Different kinds of stretches your dog will do
+Different kinds of stretch your dog will do

 The morning stretch